tinghe14/Reusable-Code/Model/Model Training/Argparse/1_README.md

 - task.py(main.ipynb) contains hyperparameter information and some varaibles releated to study setting

 # Reference
-1. [An Analysis of Simple Data Augmentation for Named Entity Recognition](http://www.ichenhua.cn/edu/course/24](https://github.com/boschresearch/data-augmentation-coling2020): learn abour argparse and log packages
+1. [An Analysis of Simple Data Augmentation for Named Entity Recognition](https://github.com/boschresearch/data-augmentation-coling2020): learn about argparse and log packages